certara/pyDarwin/docs/Options.rst

 * penalty: JSON

-.. _THETA_options_desc:
+.. _theta_options_desc:

-    * THETA: Penalty added to fitness/reward for each estimated THETA.
+    * theta: Penalty added to fitness/reward for each estimated THETA.
 A value of 3.84 corresonds to a hypothesis test with 1 df and p< 0.05 (for nested models) a value of 2 for 1 df corresponds to the Akaike information criterion (real)

-.. _OMEGA_options_desc:
+.. _omega_options_desc:

-    * OMEGA: Penalty added to fitness/reward for each estimated OMEGA element (real)
+    * omega: Penalty added to fitness/reward for each estimated OMEGA element (real)

-.. _SIGMA_options_desc:
+.. _sigma_options_desc:

-    * SIGMA: Penalty added to fitness/reward for each estimated SIGMA element (real)
+    * sigma: Penalty added to fitness/reward for each estimated SIGMA element (real)

 .. _convergence_options_desc: